minhazr/AndroidUtility/README.md

 Every time I start working on an Android project I find out I need some utility code regardless what that project is about.
 Things like checking network connectivity or locations.
 So I created this project, to save some time.
 This is complete list

-Security Package
+**Security Package**

 App Signature/fingerprint/certificate

-Utility Package
+**Utility Package**

-Application Version info/Package Name/Signature/Local/Meta Data
+- Application Version info/Package Name/Signature/Local/Meta Data
-Test if activity is available
+- Test if activity is available

-Bitmap to Base64/Drawable
+- Bitmap to Base64/Drawable
-Drawable to Bitmap
+- Drawable to Bitmap
-Resource to Bitmap
+- Resource to Bitmap
-Base64 to Bitmap
+- Base64 to Bitmap

-Number of Days between to date
+- Number of Days between to date

-Device IMEI/ MAC/ Mobile Operator/ Sim No/ Phone No/ Bluetooth Mac/ API level/ OS Version Test if device is an Amazon Device
+- Device IMEI/ MAC/ Mobile Operator/ Sim No/ Phone No/ Bluetooth Mac/ API level/ OS Version
+- Test if device is an Amazon Device
-Test if Google Play service available on Device Directory size
+- Test if Google Play service available on Device
+- Directory size

-Available Heap/total Memory
+- Available Heap/total Memory
-Device RAM
+- Device RAM

-Test if device is in Aeroplane Mode
+- if device is in Aeroplane Mode
-Test Wi-Fi Enable /Disable
+- Test Wi-Fi Enable /Disable
-Test if Data connection is Available
+- Test if Data connection is Available
-Test URL reachability
+- Test URL reachability
-Test Wi-Fi connectivity
+- Test Wi-Fi connectivity
-Store key value in preference
+- Store key value in preference
-Retrieve key value from preference
+- Retrieve key value from preference

-Get Available SD card Space/Size
+- Get Available SD card Space/Size
-Check if SD card is writable/Readable
+- Check if SD card is writable/Readable

+**Logging Package**

+-Log by Module: if you apps consiste of module like location, network and cache you can activitate and deactivate logging for each module.

+-Log Exeution time: use this for benchmark between executions

+**Location Package**

+Uses multple location provider including Google play service to get location info.